Tracey Emin: Miscellanea

-A poster she photocopied and put up around her home when her cat Docket went missing became an object collected by people, but was excluded by Emin from her canon.
+A poster she photocopied and put up in the neighborhood of her home when her cat Docket went missing became an object collected by people, but was excluded by Emin from her canon.

-In 2000, Emin was commissioned, as part of a scheme throughout London titled Art in Sacred Spaces, to collaborate with children on an artwork at Ecclesbourne Primary School in Islington, north London.
+In 2000, Emin was commissioned as part of a scheme throughout London titled Art in Sacred Spaces, to collaborate with children on an artwork at Ecclesbourne Primary School in Islington, north London.
 Pupils made the piece with her in Emin's style of sewing cut out letters onto a large piece of material.
 In 2004, the school enquired if Emin would sign the work so that the school could sell it as an original to raise funds.
 They planned to auction the piece for £35,000 for an arts unit, as it could not afford to display the large work.
 Emin and her gallery White Cube refused, saying that it was not a piece of her art, therefore reducing its value, and requested it be returned.
 But Emin quickly came to an agreement with the school, where she paid £4,000 to create a perspex display box for the patchwork quilt to be showcased.
 Taking as her theme the title "Tell me something beautiful", Emin invited eight-year-olds to nominate their ideas of beauty and then to sew the keywords in felt letters on bright fabric squares.
 The resulting bold patchwork featured words such as "tree", "sunrise", "dolphin" and "nan".

 Art critic John Slyce, who has worked on school collaborations with artists, supported Emin and White Cube's decision saying, "This is a horrific precedent for the school to try to set.
 They were lucky to have an artist of that stature spending that amount of time with them ... the artwork should remain in context with the kids.
 Children's primary experience of art should not be as a commodity."